If you’re in the market for new cookware, you might be wondering: what’s the difference between Teflon- and ceramic-coated non-stick pans?

 The cookware sets you can pick up at the local big-box stores have a ceramic coating on their cooking surfaces.

-In other words, the entire pot or pan is not made out of ceramic, it’s merely encased in a ceramic non-stick coating.
+In other words, the entire pot or pan is not made out of ceramic; it’s merely encased in a ceramic non-stick coating.
 The base material is typically steel, aluminum, or cast iron.

 Ceramic coated pans are made the same way as Teflon pans.
-First, the core material forms the base of the pan, then the ceramic coating is applied towards the end.
+First, the core material forms the base of the pan, and then the ceramic coating is applied towards the end.

 Non-stick ceramic coatings come in several proprietary blends, such as the common Thermolon.
-These glazes can vary but they are inorganic, no carbon is used in the processing and they generally are mineral-based.
+These glazes can vary, but they are inorganic; no carbon is used in the processing, and they generally are mineral-based.
 Thermolon uses a sand-like mixture of silicone and oxygen to create the non-stick surface.

 This is part of the reason ceramic cookware is considered more environmentally friendly in addition to the more “natural” ingredients used in processing.

 One of the biggest concerns for most people when considering Teflon is whether or not it is safe.